unbxd/search-JS-library/docs/configurations/SortConfig.md

 ### Scenarios
 {: .no_toc }
-1.true - Allows to sort products.
+1.  `true` - Allows to sort products.
-2.false - The Sorting component would not be visible.
+2.  `false` - The Sorting component would not be visible.

 ---
 ## el